Xavi reaffirms desire for 'dream' Barcelona job

-Xavi has once again expressed his desire to coach Barcelona as the former midfielder revealed returning to his former club is his "goal and dream".

-Barca great Xavi has managed Qatari side Al-Sadd since retiring in 2019 – leading them to five domestic cups and a league title – but has regularly admitted that he wants the top job with the Catalan giants.
+Barca great Xavi has managed Qatari side Al-Sadd since retiring in 2019, leading it to five domestic cups and a league title, but has regularly admitted that he wants the top job with the Catalan giant.

-The 41-year-old was linked to the role in August 2020 before Ronald Koeman's appointment and the Dutchman has seen his position come under scrutiny following a mixed start to the new term.
+The 41-year-old was linked to the role in August 2020 before Ronald Koeman's appointment and the Dutchman has seen his position come under scrutiny after a mixed start to the new term.

-Barca currently sit seventh in LaLiga and suffered back-to-back Champions League group stage defeats for the first time since 2000-01, leading Xavi to once again be linked to Koeman's job.
+Barca currently sits seventh on LaLiga table and suffered back-to-back UEFA Champions League group stage defeats for the first time since 2000-2001, leading Xavi to once again be linked to Koeman's job.

-While Koeman's position has seemingly improved ahead of Sunday's crucial Clasico against Real Madrid, a fixture Barca have not won in four LaLiga meetings, Xavi reaffirmed his desire to return to his former club in future.
+While Koeman's position has seemingly improved ahead of Monday's (AEDT) crucial Clasico against Real Madrid, a fixture Barca has not won in four LaLiga meetings, Xavi reaffirmed his desire to return to his former club in future.

 "My ideal is to coach Barcelona," Xavi told 20 Minutes.
 "I have never hidden it, it is my goal and my dream.